cescalara/zynq_ip_hls/README.md

 This code is designed to run on the Xilinx Zynq XC7Z030 ARM + FPGA architecture.
 This IP is used in the FPGA firmware of the front-end data acquisition of Mini-EUSO, see [the pdm_zynq_board project](https://github.com/aabcompass/pdm_zynq_board).
+Developed using the Xilinx Vivado High Level Synthesis tools.

 ## l2_trigger